-by Janet Casey, Ann Bertulli, and Mike DiStefano
+by Janet Casey and Ann Bertulli

-For those of you that are not familiar with how competitions are done, hopefully you will find the following information useful.
+For those of you who are not familiar with how competitions work, hopefully you will find the following information useful.
 Although this might seem overwhelming at first, it will take you no time to learn how to enter.
-Please do not hesitate to ask questions of any member, if they don't know the answer they will refer you to someone who does.
+Please do not hesitate to ask questions of any member -- if they don't know the answer they will refer you to someone who does.